 The Gear 2 Neo is a (average at best) fitness tracker and notifications system in one and there's a built-in heart rate monitor to boot.
 Sure, it might not have the camera of the top-of-the-line Samsung Gear 2 watch but for our money, that's no great loss.

-For simplicity, the Neo wins out.
-It's got all the best bits of the Gear 2 (i.e. that gorgeous display) and none of the nonsense (i.e. that camera).
+For simplicity, the Neo has got all the best bits of the Gear 2 (i.e. that gorgeous display) and none of the nonsense (i.e. that camera).

 Price: $149 | Amazon

-Buy it if you... like the idea of tapping into the Tizen revolution, and its array of over 1,000 apps, but don't have the budget or wrist strength to take on the Samsung Gear S, S2 or S3.
+Buy it if you... like the idea of tapping into the Tizen revolution, but don't have the budget or wrist strength to take on the Samsung Gear S, S2 or S3.

 Samsung Galaxy Gear

-The original and the worst, the Galaxy Gear is very much a first-gen device that screams, “we beat Apple to market".
+The original and, well, the worst.
+The Galaxy Gear is very much a first-gen device that screams, “we beat Apple to market".
 It has screws on the front.
 Screws.
 Actual visible screws.